What an Architect is not?

-One question is often asked, at least into my direction.
+One question is often asked, at least in my direction.
 What is the actual difference between an Enterprise Architect and a Solution Architect?

 The Enterprise Architect is like a town planner.
 Solution Architect is designing the buildings in that town.

-Thus Solution Architecture starts inside the boundaries defined by enterprise architecture.
+Solution Architecture starts inside the boundaries defined by Enterprise Architecture.

 So Enterprise Architects are “Town Planners”.
 Let me try and “push” onto you a bit more detail on that side of the analogy, with the following resource.